briansalazar-tech/100DaysofCode-Python-Automation/README.md

 To get this program to send an email out daily, I passed it through a .ps1 file and ran it through Windows Task Scheduler.

+Day 93 (web scraping script), is another project that I passed through a .ps1 file to send out a daily email.
+That project lists homes for a specified area that match a search criteria that is defined in the query.